 2. Info on how to protect a blog

-People who are running their own blog definitely need ideas on how to protect it from external forces.
+People who are running their own blogs definitely need Instagram content ideas on how to protect it from external forces.
 You can provide information on how to save their blog website from hackers and bots.

 3. Tips on how to find the dream job

-Your readers may be fresh graduates or they might be looking to change their careers.
+Your readers may be fresh graduates, or they might be looking to change their careers.
 For one cause or another, they could have newly entered the labor market.
-You can help them by making a blog on how to prepare for interviews and make themselves stand out from the crowd.
+You can help them by making a blog on preparing for interviews and making themselves stand out from the crowd.